-The Role of Human Factors in the Spread of Malaria in Ethiopia.
+The Role of Human Factors in the Spread of Malaria in Ethiopia

-Human factors in Ethiopia contributing to the spread of malaria include population growth and movements, urbanization, water development schemes, agricultural development, conflicts, and improper use of drugs and the attendant consequences of the emerging drug-resistant malaria parasites.
+The human factors contributing to the spread of malaria include population mobility, urbanization, water development schemes, agricultural development schemes, conflicts, and improper use of drugs and emerging drug-resistant malaria parasites.

 "Following the end of the civil-war in 1991, significant challenges to malaria control resulted from repatriation of large numbers of displaced Ethiopians from Sudan and settlement of demilitarized personnel...Seasonal migration from highlands to lowlands for agriculture work has increased since 1991 with the growth of large-scale agricultural development projects.
 Western lowland district populations have increased by 20-30% with the arrival of tens of thousands of agricultural workers during the harvest season, which is also the high transmission season for malaria...Laborers often work during the cooler evening hours when vector-biting rates are high, and often sleep in the fields...Land scarcity in the highlands resulted in establishment of new villages for settlement in western malarious lowlands" [11]

-The low level of urbanization in Ethiopia (16%) masks recent trends marked by substantial increases in urban growth rates.
-The chapter on migration and urbanization showed a number of localities with a growth rate of 6% (twice the national rate of population growth) or higher.
+The low level of urbanization in Ethiopia (16%) masks recent trends of substantial increases in urban growth rates.
+The chapter on migration and urbanization showed hundreds of localities with a growth rate of 6% or higher (twice the national rate of population growth).

-"A plethora of man-made breeding sites exist in urban areas and include construction of borrow pits and brickmaking pools, garbage dumps, old tires, and discarded containers in household and office compounds...Urban areas have also traditionally not been included in spray operations or bed-net distribution programs because of resource constraints and the good access of urban dwellers to health institutions.
+"A plethora of man-made breeding sites exist in urban areas and include construction of borrow pits and brick-making pools, garbage dumps, old tires, and discarded containers in household and office compounds...Urban areas have also traditionally not been included in spray operations or bed-net distribution programs because of resource constraints and the good access of urban dwellers to health institutions.
 When favorable climatic conditions for transmission exist, the high urban population density, the presence of multiple breeding sites, the lack of indoor residual spray, and lower household bed-net coverage, allow for rapid spread of malaria."
 [11]

-Drought and famine have brought notoriety to Ethiopia, and images of beautiful children with pot-bellies and emaciated limbs still linger on the air-waves and TV screens of the Western world.
-Among the obvious strategies embarked on by the country's government is a shift away from rain-fed agriculture to "...small-scale irrigation agriculture through run-off harvesting in microdams and ponds" [11].
+Recurrent drought has shaped much of Ethiopia's recent economic history.
+Among the strategies embarked on by the country's government is a shift away from rain-fed agriculture to "...small-scale irrigation agriculture through run-off harvesting in microdams and ponds" [11].
 Large-scale irrigation agriculture has also been in existence for decades as is the practice of damming rivers for the production of hydro electric power.
-None of these have been without health consequences, however, and the toll in malaria illnesses and death has been documented in one of the few studies focusing on the subject.
-[12]

-Successive governments have sought to harness the power of Ethiopian rivers for electric generation as well as develop irrigation agriculture to counter the impacts of drought and the resulting famines.
-The Awash River Valley is the most notable for developments in the irrigation front.
-As in most tropical countries river-fed agriculture has also led to the resurgence of malaria even in areas where its threats have been receding.
+None of these have been without health consequences, however, and the toll in malaria illnesses and death has been documented [12].
+As is the case in other tropical countries, river-fed agriculture has led to the resurgence of malaria even in areas where its threats have been receding.
 What is good for crops like cotton and sugar cane - high temperature and plenty of water - is also a heaven for the malaria vector.
+The Awash River Valley is the most developed in terms of irrigation agriculture.
 "The relation between irrigated crops and the presence of malaria has long been noted in the Awash Valley plantations of sugarcane, fruit, and cotton...and the introduction of irrigated rice cultivation in parts of Gambella has been suggested as an important contributing factor in malaria transmission" [11]